 As every project is different, I don’t have a price list as such but there is a pricing structure based upon what is required.

-As an example, it is almost always cheaper to photograph several artworks of the same size during the same shoot than doing them individually, as the cost per item will be significantly lower due to the initial set-up time involved.
-For smaller items it will always be cheaper if you arrange insured delivery and collection.
+As an example, it is almost always cheaper to photograph several artworks of the same or similar size during the same session than shooting individually, as the cost per item will be significantly lower due to the initial set-up time involved.
+For smaller items it will always be less costly if you arrange insured delivery and collection.

 Usage also plays a part, as if you only need small images for promotional use, for your website or marketing, the cost will be significantly lower than if you need large, high resolution images for commercial use or reproduction.